BitMEX insurance fund is marketed by the company as a tool to

 “help ensure winners receive their expected profits, while still limiting the downside liability for losing traders.”

-BitMEX insurance fund is a feature not so common among trading platforms, and these kinds of functions make a difference between market leader and those not so successful.
+BitMEX insurance fund is a feature not so common among other trading platforms, and these kinds of functions make a difference between market leader and those not so successful.

-One such platform is BitMEX.
-So, let’s dive into explaining their insurance fund and how it functions.
+Let’s dive into explaining their insurance fund and how it functions.